tducasse/website/index.md

 # Hey 👋

-I know, this website is super simple 🙈

-But it's fast! ⚡️

-More seriously, I already do web dev all day, I'd rather play with something else in my free time!

-Maybe one day I'll add some CSS to make it pretty. 💄

 ## Here's a list of useful links 🔗

 - have a look at my profile and my projects on [GitHub](https://github.com/tducasse)